Maurice Malone: Club career

 Malone made his professional debut for Wehen Wiesbaden in the first round of the 2020–21 DFB-Pokal on 13 September 2020, coming on as a substitute in the 75th minute for Sebastian Mrowca against 2.
 Bundesliga side 1.
 FC Heidenheim.
 The home match finished as a 1–0 win for Wiesbaden.

 On 30 August 2021, Malone joined 2.
 Bundesliga club 1.
-FC Heidenheim on loan until the end of the season.
+FC Heidenheim on loan until the end of the season and in the following season he was loaned out to Wolfsberger AC.